kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ## Design Details

 Kubelet will track, in memory, a hash map for the credentials that were successfully used to pull an image.
-The hash map will not be persisted to disk, in alpha.
-For alpha explicitly, we will not reuse or add other state manager concepts to kubelet.

 See PR linked above for detailed design / behavior documentation.